-Even though deep learning for TSC shown to be very effective, it still has some issues.
-One of these issues we address in this work is the large number of parameters to be optimized, which increases the training time as well.
-Recently, in~\cite{dempster2020rocket} a new approach was proposed, called ROCKET, that also includes convolution operations, but is way faster than InceptionTime.
-They proposed not to learn few filters with a backpropagation algorithm, but instead randomly generate a large number of filters with different characteristics.
-These characteristics include the length of the filter, the bias value, the dilation rate, \etc~ It has been shown that on the UCR archive, no statistical significant difference can be found between InceptionTime and ROCKET.
-The main advantage of ROCKET compared to InceptionTime is the training and inference time.
 Some adaptations of ROCKET were proposed in order to boost its performance even more such as MiniROCKET~\cite{dempster2021minirocket} and MultiROCKET~\cite{tan2022multirocket}.
 Knowledge distillation~\cite{hinton2015distilling} was also approached for the TSC model called FCN~\cite{ay2022study}.
 In this study, the authors proposed a smaller variant of FCN with a lower number of convolution layers and filters to learn.

 Furthermore, the work in~\cite{ismail-fawaz2022hccf} proposed to hand-craft some custom convolution filters instead of randomly generate them.
 Those hand-crafted filters are constructed in a way to get activated on increasing and decreasing intervals as well as peaks in the time series.
 By using these filters, the authors were able to construct a Hybrid FCN (H-FCN).
 Results on the UCR archive shown that H-FCN is statistically significantly better than FCN and is competitive with InceptionTime.
 The H-FCN model uses the custom filters in parallel to the learned filters in the first layer.